lucasmnxavierrj/HangfireServiceTemplate/README.md

 ## Key Features

 - **Modular Structure**: The solution is structured into three projects:
-  - **HF.Service**: Hosts the Hangfire server using an OWIN-based Windows Service application.
+  - **HF.Server**: Hosts the Hangfire server using an OWIN-based Windows Service application.
   - **HF.Jobs**: Contains job definitions segregated into folders for different types of jobs (daily, weekly, monthly, immediate).
   - **HF.API**: Provides a minimal API with an example endpoint for triggering immediate job executions.

 - **Dynamic Job Scheduling**: Jobs are dynamically scheduled using Hangfire's capabilities, allowing for easy addition, removal, and management of recurrent and immediate tasks.

 - **Middleware and Service Registrars**: Utilizes middleware and service registrars for clean and organized configuration:
-  - **BuilderExtensions.cs** in **HF.Service** automates service registration based on interfaces, ensuring a scalable and maintainable dependency injection setup.
+  - **BuilderExtensions.cs** in **HF.Server** automates service registration based on interfaces, ensuring a scalable and maintainable dependency injection setup.
   - **EndpointsMapping.cs** in **HF.API** defines API endpoints for immediate job execution, encapsulating job triggering logic with error handling and response formatting.

 - **Error Handling and Logging**: Integrated logging with Microsoft.Extensions.Logging ensures comprehensive error handling and job execution monitoring.